gaurav337/adaptive-ttc/road.md

 > **⚠️ CRITICAL — Checkpointing: this experiment WILL crash**
 >
-> 500 problems × 2 models × up to 3 repair attempts = up to 3,000 LLM generations + 3,000 sandboxed code executions.
-This will take hours.
-CUDA OOM errors, Docker timeouts, and network blips will crash it partway through.
+> Even at the realistic smaller scale, you're running hundreds of failures × up to 3 repair attempts × sandbox executions.
+This will take hours, and CUDA OOM errors, Docker timeouts, or network blips will crash it partway through.
 >
 > **The fix:** Write a checkpoint system from the start:
 > ```python